-- 2022: Coordinate with OCHA to generate a detailed understanding of where overpayment rates and displacement risks are highest in the city (as of latest available Census data), where vouchers are and are not used, and how many tenants could potentially qualify at each multifamily property in target areas - 2022: Coordinate with Orange County United Way on the WelcomeHomeOC program to identify opportunities to assist Dana Point residents - 2023: Coordinate with OCHA to develop an outreach plan and materials to communicate the benefits of vouchers - 2023: Complete study of options to augment/adjust current in-lieu fee program for possible application of funds for those overpaying and/or at risk of displacement - 2024: Distribute outreach materials through means that reach target populations (e.g., those receiving subsidized school lunches).
-Conduct direct outreach to five properties (tenants and owners) in census tracts illustrating high rates of rental overpayment - 2024: Bring forth appropriate in-lieu fee provisions for adoption
+- 2022: Coordinate with OCHA to generate a detailed understanding of where overpayment rates and displacement risks are highest in the city (as of latest available Census data), where vouchers are and are not used, and how many tenants could potentially qualify at each multifamily property in target areas - 2022: Coordinate with Orange County United Way on the WelcomeHomeOC program to identify opportunities to assist Dana Point residents - 2022: Apply affirmative advertising policy (Policy 6.7) to income-restricted units to be built in the Victoria Apartments development in the Doheny Village area.
+Apply the policy to all future income-restricted projects, as permitted by state and/or federal funding programs. - 2023: Coordinate with OCHA to develop an outreach plan and materials to communicate the benefits of vouchers and tenant rights regarding just cause evictions, limitations on rent increases, and replacement housing requirements if any existing residential units would be removed, based on state law

+- 2023: Complete study of options to augment/adjust current in-lieu fee program for possible application of funds for those overpaying and/or at risk of displacement; evaluate how the City can prioritize or facilitate mixed-income housing through potential use of in-lieu fees or other resources (e.g., determine which federal and state grant or loan programs are structured to score mixed-income projects as more competitive compared to 100 percent lower income developments) - 2024: Distribute outreach materials through means that reach target populations (e.g., those receiving subsidized school lunches).
+Conduct direct outreach to five-10 properties (tenants and owners) in census tracts illustrating high rates of rental overpayment, and conduct mailer outreach to all renter occupied units and rental property owners in the Town Center and Doheny Village census tracts - 2024: Bring forth appropriate in-lieu fee provisions for adoption - 2024: Establish strategies to use City resources (technical support and/or in-lieu fees as appropriate) to encourage mixed-income housing developments